pagkly/Zed/Investopedia3/Collateralized Debt Obligation (CDO) Definition.md

 ## A Brief History of CDOs

-The earliest CDOs were constructed in 1987 by the former investment bank, Drexel Burnham Lambert—where [Michael Milken](https://www.investopedia.com/terms/m/michaelmilken.asp), then called the "junk bond king," reigned.1 The Drexel bankers created these early CDOs by assembling portfolios of junk bonds, issued by different companies.
+The earliest CDOs were constructed in 1987 by the former investment bank, Drexel Burnham Lambert—where [[Michael Milken]](https://www.investopedia.com/terms/m/michaelmilken.asp), then called the "junk bond king," reigned.1 The Drexel bankers created these early CDOs by assembling portfolios of junk bonds, issued by different companies.
 Ultimately, other securities firms launched CDOs containing other assets that had more predictable income streams, such as automobile loans, student loans, credit card receivables, and aircraft leases.
 However, CDOs remained a niche product until 2003–04, when the U.S. housing boom led CDO issuers to turn their attention to subprime mortgage-backed securities as a new source of collateral for CDOs.2

 ## CDOs and the Global Financial Crisis